Corn Mazes

 8544 Gull Rd, Richland, MI 49083

-With a 6-acre maze, Gull Meadow Farms invites you to put your navigational skills to the test as you race to reach the end or just enjoy a leisure stroll.
+With a 6-acre maze, Gull Meadow Farms invites you to put your navigational skills to the test as you race to reach the end or just enjoy a leisurely stroll.
 You can raise the ante by attempting the maze at night with flashlights.

 The farm creates a miniature maze for kids and those who aren’t sure about trying out the big maze.